 - Event planners who have events with longer planning timelines will need to make special considerations as the COVID-19 situation evolves.

-- At this time, event planners should continue to plan events online, unless they are limited one-time, small, essential in-person meetings, events, or ceremonies (faculty and staff only) with approved safety plan and the above restrictions are taken into consideration.
+- At this time, event planners should continue to plan events online, unless they are limited one-time, small, essential and approved in-person meetings, events, or ceremonies (faculty and staff only) with an approved safety plan.

 - Plan for possible cancellation, postponement or an alternative online format.

 - Confirm with venue and caterers that event cancellation is possible due to extenuating circumstances.

 - A full safety plan will need to be prepared by the event organizer/host in order to ensure the necessary event safety protocols and risk mitigation strategies are followed.
 If you are planning a meeting, please follow the checklist (Appendix A) in the Guidance and Application For In-Person Meetings Or Events.
 If you are planning a more elaborate event, please contact MECS and refer to our COVID-19 In-Person Events Checklist.

 - Provide clear communication and signage to participants on how to protect themselves and others during the event to reduce virus transmission.

 - Everyone who visits any SFU campus should safely and effectively wear a non-medical mask in all indoor public areas.
 Public areas include building entryways and atriums, hallways, stairwells, washrooms, and study areas.
 Those who are not able to wear a mask for medical or other reasons, should be especially careful to maintain a safe distance.

 - If the in-person meeting, event, or ceremony is being held off campus, the gathering must still obtain approval from the appropriate VP and comply with the SFU COVID-19 Guidance on Safe Work on Campus and obtain approval.